Tropical hyperelliptic curves in the plane: Introduction

-The embedded tropical curves we focus on in this paper appear in the plane.
+The embedded tropical curves we focus on in this paper appear in the Euclidean plane.
 A tropical plane curve $C$ is a one-dimensional weighted balanced polyhedral complex in $\mathbb{R}^2$, dual to a regular subdivision of the Newton polygon $P$ of the defining polynomial $f(x,y)$ of the curve.
+Under this duality, polygons correspond to vertices, interior edges correspond to edges, boundary edges correspond to rays, and lattice points correspond to two-dimensional regions.
 If this subdivision is a unimodular triangulation, we say that $C$ is \emph{smooth}.
+(It is worth remarking that if a tropicalization of an algebraic curve is a smooth tropical plane curve, then that tropical curve is trivalent with no weights, and so it is a faithful tropicalization in the language of \cite{BPR}.
+This justifies the borrowing of the word ``skeleton'' from the terminology of Berkovich theory.)
 We refer to the number of interior lattice points of $P$ as the \emph{genus} of $P$.
-If $P$ has genus $g$, and $C$ is smooth, then then the skeleton of $C$ is a trivalent metric graph of genus $g$.
+If $P$ has genus $g$, and $C$ is smooth, then then the skeleton of $C$ is a trivalent, unweighted metric graph of genus $g$.
 In this paper we restrict our attention to such graphs.
-An example of such a tropical plane curve curve, together with the triangulation and the skeleton, appears in Figure \ref{figure:first_example}.
+An example of such a tropical plane curve, together with the triangulation and the skeleton, appears in Figure \ref{figure:first_example}.